pdesrochers01/MachineLearningPlan/README.md

-# MachineLearningPlan
+This checklist can guide the Data scientist through Machine Learning projects.

-## Frame the Problem and Look at the Big Picture
+# Frame the Problem and Look at the Big Picture
 - Define the business objectives.
 - Identify Use cases.
 - Identify the current solutions/workarounds (if any).